zwave-js/node-zwave-js/packages/cc/api.md

 //
 // @public
 export function getCommandClassStatic<T extends CCConstructor<CommandClass>>(classConstructor: T): CommandClasses_2;

+// Warning: (ae-missing-release-tag) "getEnergyProductionScale" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function getEnergyProductionScale(parameter: EnergyProductionParameter, key: number): EnergyProductionScale;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "getExpectedCCResponse" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)